Training in Hapkido

 At black belt level they become more important and form a large part of the Black Belt Dan Grading requirements.
 We have also expanded our "traditional" range of NZ Hapkido weapons to include "traditional" Korean weapons.

 The Koreans also used weapons some of which were unique to Korea and others that were used in both Japan and China so we have a large range of weapons to choice from.
 These weapons included a a wide variety of swords ranging from 2 handed down to short "butterfly swords", a range of spears and staffs of varying lengths, the fan, segmented staffs and a range of more exotic weapons.
 This gives our black belts more choices in studying weapons that particularly interest them as well as giving middle ranked black belts (4th Dan and higher) an area of additional study for higher level gradings.
 This helps us to grow the New Zealand Hapkido skills base.

-on Saturday Mornings covering Medieval European unarmed combat and weapons in association with the Order of the Boar
+The Saturday morning class covers unarmed combat and weapons in association with the Order of the Boar

 .
 While this may seem a bit odd, as a Martial Arts Academy we aim to provide more choice and variety for our students providing that each class is relevant and because the Saturday Weapons Class also has a focus on universal martial arts principles, it to is relevant to all other martial arts training.